 ENG 465 English Teaching: Methods and Materials (2) F. Techniques, materials, and resources used in the English curriculum in the secondary schools.
 Prerequisite: ENG 365.
+SED 303, SED 304 to be taken concurrently or prior to.
 LAS Computer Literacy.

 ENG 466 Practicum in the Teaching of Writing (1) F. Practical application of teaching writing through participation as student assistant in ENG 100 Writer's Workshops.
 Prerequisite: ENG 365.
 Recommend concurrent enrollment in ENG 465.